 If your clothing is branded with your company’s logo and used exclusively for business purposes, it’s deductible.
 Items like branded polo shirts, jackets, and hats worn during work-related activities or at promotional events are eligible for a deduction.

 The general rule is that anything worn primarily for personal use, even if it’s worn at work, is not tax-deductible clothing.
+Similarly, entertainment expenses, such as client meals and staff functions, can only be claimed at a reduced rate if they are partly for personal use.
 Here’s what typically falls into this category:

 Standard business attire, such as suits, blouses, or trousers, is not deductible.
 These items are considered personal clothing, even if worn to the office or client meetings.
 Since they don’t meet the specific requirements for business clothing, they fall under personal expenses.